daniel-pg/ArchRival-Core/docs/isa/bitfield-table.typ

 #let bitfield-table(
-  // Array of field definitions, where each element is an array
-  // of the form: `(name, bits, [bg-color], [text-color])`. fields,
+  // Array of field definitions: `(name, bits, [bg-color], [text-color])` fields,
+  // List of lists, where each inner list contains values for the fields
+  encodings: (),
   // --- Visual Configuration Parameters ---
   header-height: 1.0em,  // Height of the bit-number row
   row-height: 2.5em,     // Height of the field-name row
   tick-height: 3pt,      // Length of the small vertical ticks
   header-size: 1.0em,    // Font size for the bit numbers
   stroke-width: 0.5pt,   // Thickness of borders and ticks
-  row-gutter: 4pt        // Vertical space between bit numbers and the box ) = {
+  row-gutter: 5pt        // Vertical space between bit numbers and the box ) = {

   // 1.
 Process fields to calculate start/end indices and colors